 - Black eyes: A very faint red could be applied.

 Eye shadow was applied with the fingers, lightly against the lash-line, and then smudged upwards for a smokey effect.

 Mascara was still in the development stages.
 It could be purchased in liquid, wax, or cake form.
 If you wanted to try Maybelline’s mascara, the company was kind enough to include a brush, which had to be moistened with water before dipping in cake powder, along with a close-up photo of silent film star Mildred Davis for use as a reference.
 Keep in mind that the brush was not the circular type that is used now, so eyelash curlers, invented in 1923, were quite popular.

 Eyebrows were shaped thin and curved with a slight downward point at the inner end.
 The thickness of the eye was even all around.
 Eyeliner, in pencil form, was used on the eyebrow but mostly just as a liner on the top eyelid.
 It was just brown or black for most of the twenties.
 Blue or violet came out in the later years, which was drawn on and then smudged for a lighter misty effect.

-The favorite style of manicure was known as the “moon manicure,” polishing only the middle of each nail leaving the tips white.
-Nails were shaped oval and slightly pointed.
+The favorite style of manicure was known as the “moon manicure,” polishing only the middle of each nail and leaving the tips white.
+Nails were oval shaped and slightly pointed.